rendner/getting-started-with-ktor/README.md

 # Getting Started with Ktor

-This repository is the code corresponding to the hands-on lab [Introduction to Kotlin/Native Hands-On Lab](https://play.kotlinlang.org/hands-on/Getting%20Started%With%20Ktor/01_Introduction).
+This repository is the code corresponding to the hands-on lab [Getting Started with Ktor](https://play.kotlinlang.org/hands-on/Getting%20Started%With%20Ktor/01_Introduction).